qadenz/qadenz.github.io/pages/docs.md

 Qadenz can be considered an opinionated library.
 Some features and solutions have been designed specifically to guide users into a particular pattern of usage based on certain best practices, or simply to speed up the development process for testers by choosing a particular path over another.
 While each is explained in greater detail elsewhere in the documentation, these points are the major areas of opinionation within the Qadenz library:

 - **The WebDriver is scoped to the test method:** By limiting the scope of the `WebDriver` session, Qadenz ensures that a fresh browser is used for each test case.
-This also has provided an avenue to more precisely define the execution workflow.
+This also has provided an avenue to tune the execution workflow.
 - **Explicit Waits over Implicit Waits:** Explicit Waits allow for precise conditions to be met within a given amount of time.
 Implicit waits are only time-based, and cause problems when used alongside Explicit Waits.
 - **Sizzle CSS Selectors only:** CSS Selectors are fast, extremely versatile, and resistant to DOM change.
 Adding Sizzle increases their versatility and adds a number of pseudo-classes that improve the ability to parameterize element selectors.
 This approach is a unified strategy that ensures all contributors to a test project are following the same pattern, which further enhances the ease of code maintenance.
 - **Conditions-powered validations and Explicit Waits:** The `Conditions` and `Expectations` consist of precise and clearly defined evaluations.
 These provide a unified alternative to both sorting through the variety of assertion types or `ExpectedConditions` for Explicit Waits.
 Additionally, these classes ensure consistent and detailed information are passed to the logs and report output.